 Lastly, you can contribute your specific talents and skills to us for specific, short-term projects (e.g., repairs & maintenance, administrative support, photography and videography, marketing and promotion, financial/accounting, etc.) or apply to be a member of our Board of Directors.

 - High School Diploma/GED Certificate or equivalent, with good reading and writing skills

 - Ability to take direction and to work collaboratively with staff and other volunteers

 - Ability to maintain confidentiality; have patience; be non-judgemental

 - Basic computer literacy, or willingness to learn

 - Be 19 years or older

-- What will be the level of supervision during the volunteer assignment?
+- The level of supervision during the volunteer assignment

 Each potential volunteer will be required to: